 A debt collection letter is a document mailed by a creditor (or collection agency) to a debtor demanding payment for an unpaid balance.
-The letters can serve as a general reminder, or can be used for informing the recipient that legal action will be taken against them should the debt remain in default any longer.
-When sending a debt collection letter it is important that the sender receive verifiable proof that the recipient was delivered the notice.
+The letter can serve as a general reminder or can be used to inform the recipient that legal action will be taken against them soon.
+When sending a debt collection letter, the sender must receive verifiable proof that the recipient received the notice.
 This can be accomplished by using certified mail (a service provided by the USPS).

 Step 1 – Sender (“From”) Information

-In the top four (4) lines of the letter, type or write the following:
+In the top four (4) lines of the letter, enter the following information:

 - The city, state, and ZIP code of the creditor.